FireSquid6/teleorb/README.md

 ## Branch Guide
 "main" - The primary branch.
 It contains the latest non-crashing code and may have bugs or be unstable.
 "release" - A branch that gets PR's from main.
 Contains the latest stable release.
 Each time a PR is accepeted to it, a new release is created.
+All other branches have a specific task made obvious by their name